Daniellappv/datahub-cloud-template-newest/README.md

 ---
 datapackage:
   title: Template dataset site
   description: This is a template for publishing your data with Datahub Cloud.
-You can see above the Data Package metadata.
   licenses:
   - path: http://opendatacommons.org/licenses/pddl/
     title: Open Data Commons Public Domain Dedication and License v1.0